Jason Hu: 2014 Taichung City mayoral election

 On 29 November 2014, Hu joined the Republic of China municipal election as a Kuomintang candidate for Mayor of Taichung going against Lin Chia-lung of the Democratic Progressive Party.
 Hu however lost to Lin.

 In December 2014, Hu accepted an offer from Feng Chia University to serve as department chair upon the conclusion of his third mayoral term.
 In February 2015, Hu joined the China Times.
 Eric Chu, the KMT's 2016 presidential candidate, named Hu the manager of his campaign in December 2015.

 Personal life

 Family

 Hu is married to the former actress Shirley Shaw.
 He and his wife have a daughter, British born actress Judy Hu, and a son, Jess Hu.

 Car accident

-On 18 November 2006, returning from a campaign rally for KMT Kaohsiung mayoral candidate Huang Chun-ying (黃俊英), the vehicle Hu and his wife, Shirley Shaw were riding in was hit by another vehicle and overturned.
+On 18 November 2006, returning from a campaign rally for KMT Kaohsiung mayoral candidate Huang Jun-ying, the vehicle Hu and his wife, Shirley Shaw were riding in was hit by another vehicle and overturned.
 Hu suffered minor injuries, while Shaw suffered severe injuries and had to be put into a drug-induced coma to preserve her life.
 Shaw's left forearm was amputated, and her spleen was removed.
 Shortly after the crash, the Legislative Yuan proposed an amendment to the Road Traffic Management and Punishment Law requiring the driver and all passengers in a car use seat belts.
 Shaw recovered enough in February 2007 to return home during Lunar New Year.